wildstang/2013_software/README.md

 Contains all of the subsystems that control driving, shooting, and hanging

 ## WsSimulation
-This allows the software to test all of its logic before loading it on the hardware.
-The simulation was originally based on the project frcjcss ( https://code.google.com/p/frcjcss/ ) released under GNU GPL v3.
-It simulates a variety of hardware including the drive encoders, flywheel encoders, and limit switches to test proper control schemes.
-It allows the use of two USB or onscreen Joysticks for inputs.
+This allows the software team to test all of its logic before loading it on the hardware.
+The simulation was originally based on the project frcjcss ( https://code.google.com/p/frcjcss/ ) released under GNU GPL v3. frcjcss stubbed out a lot of the classes from the WPI library like Victors, Solenoids, Relays, and Joysticks and got us quickly started in getting our cRio code running on the desktop.
+Our adapted version simulates a variety of hardware including the drive encoders, flywheel encoders, gyro, and limit switches to test proper control schemes. frcjcss had an onscreen joystick and we added support for a USB joystick for inputs.
 The USB joysticks are supported using the javahidapi project (https://code.google.com/p/javahidapi/) released under the BSD license.
+We used two different PS3/Xbox type controllers and aside from the Directional Pad (see known issues), all buttons and axises read as expected.

+After the build season, it was determined that the SmartDashboard would work by linking in the desktop version of the Smartdashboard/Network table jars into the Simulation.
+SmartDashboard justs needs to be started with the command line parameter for the ip as localhost.
+This greatly impacts the entire UI and alot of the single UI windows can be removed.

+The logger and config manager on the cRio with sqwuak "calls" had to be reimplemented for Java 6 for it to run on the desktop.

+## Known Issues
+### Robot Framework
+* Some autonomous steps do not clean up their listeners
+* FileLogger seems to overwrite rather than append after a robot reboot
+* Containers for Subsystems, Inputs, and Outputs using DataElements and Lists seem overblown and inefficient

+### Simulation
+* Dpad on the hardware Joystick is not mapped correctly (not supported with the onscreen joystick)
+* No way to simualate "practice" (Disabled->Autonomous->Disabled->Teleop->Disabled) Currently either Autononomous or Teleop is chosen as a compile time flag
+* UI didn't scale/Too many individual windows (Before the smartdashboard was working, these windows were all there was.
+The entire UI will need to be rethought for next year heavily utilizing SmartDashboard.)
+* USB controllers are not assigned to driver/manipulator and can switch roles between simulation runs